ldiary/java-database-capstone/user_stories.md

 **Story Points:** _8 points_

 **Notes:**
-- _Criteria 5 will need a Doctor login profile to mark unavailability in the calendar and a Patient profile to confirm the change in Patient portal._
+- _Criteria 5 will need a Doctor login profile to mark unavailability in the calendar and a Patient profile to confirm the change in Patient Portal._